geosolutions-it/MapStore2/docs/developer-guide/contributing-guidelines.md

 Your pull request must:

- * Follow MapStore 2's coding style.
+ * Follow MapStore's coding style.

  * The new components have to be tested.